Federal Tax Law

 In addition to federal and state controversies, we provide full-service tax planning, typically for businesses or individuals with significant assets.

 We maximize tax savings for companies or individuals engaged in acquiring or selling a business or business unit.
-Varnum’s Tax Planning Compliance and Litigation Group has conducted major transactions involving high-profile businesses, including professional sports franchises.
+Varnum’s Tax Planning Compliance and Litigation Team has conducted major transactions involving high-profile businesses, including professional sports franchises.

 We have experience in securing the non-assertion aspects and abatement of numerous income, estate and gift tax penalties.